 One of the things we like about the

 How to quickly switch to front-facing camera one-handed

-If you haven’t already, you might want to check out key settings you need to change on your Google Pixel 3, Pixel 3 XL, Pixel 3a, or Pixel 3a XL.
+While you’re at it, consider all the other settings you can change on your Google phone.
+See these key settings you need to change on your Google Pixel 3, Pixel 3 XL, Pixel 3a, or Pixel 3a XL.

 - Google Pixel 4 and Pixel 4 XL tips: How to set up your new phone